10 Best Herbal Essential Oils For Angina

 piper nigrum essential oil

-Piper nigrum, commonly known as black pepper, contains essential oils that have been traditionally used for their potential cardiovascular benefits.
+Piper nigrum, commonly known as black pepper, contains essential oils that have been explored for their potential therapeutic properties, including possible support for cardiovascular health.

 5. Curcuma longa